 The Wells County Public Library shall maintain a fixed asset inventory subject to the requirements of the State Board of Accounts.
 The inventory shall be regularly updated and reported on the prescribed forms.
 The inventory system shall be maintained to ensure the availability of adequate insurance coverage, to provide an inventory control, and to guarantee accountability.
 Library materials (books, audio material, software, etc.), property, and structures are inventoried and valued separately and therefore excluded from this fixed asset inventory.
 Whenever possible, fixed assets shall be labeled with the library name and fixed asset number.

-The library director is responsible for maintaining the fixed asset inventory.
+The bookkeeper and IT manager are responsible for maintaining the fixed asset inventory.

 - Assets are added and deleted on a regular basis throughout the year.